kiraoyd/terraform_practice_2023/README.md

 I am going to wait to run terrafrom apply here, as I want to make sure I know how to tear this down and avoid charges in AWS first.

+Ok, in examples/kubernetes-eks I'm running init, then apply.
+Let's see what happens!
+Ah ok, no valid credential sources found error, this reminds me I need to go back and make sure my secrets are help properly.

 # IMPORTANT KUBERNETES CAVEAT (from the book)!!